MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ##### customData
 The schema does not attempt to define every property that you might be associate with any given entity, our goal is to surface enough to allow a production to track, relate and find things across distinct parts of the workflow.

 However, sometimes it may be desirable to embed data beyond the defined properties of an entity.
-This property is unrestricted, beyond the constraints imposed by JSON itself, allowing additional JSON, other serialized encodings, or base64 for example.
+This property is unrestricted, beyond the constraints imposed by JSON itself, allowing additional JSON, other serialized encodings (xml), or base64 for example.
 It is the responsibility of the sending and receiving parties to know what to do with the data.

 Generally we recommend that more extensive metadata be identified separately as a standalone object often in standardized formats like IMF, JPG, etc. These blobs of data are assets in their own right and therefore can be uniquely identified with the data as essence, they can then be related or grouped with the assets they describe.

 See [Schema-Practices](./Schema-Practices#Extending%20the%20schema) for more information.

-##### entityInfo
-This is encodes information specific to the entity itself, not what it is representing.
-It might include one or all of the following:
- - Version of the schema used to create the instance
- - Version of the instance itself (under development; will change)
- - Provenance of the instance (under development; will change)